 A Promise is an adaptation of Sefan Zweig’s novel Journey into the Past (Widerstand der Wirklichkeit).
-The picture tells a complicated love story that faces the challenge of time and distance separation in the Germany of the early 20th century.
+The picture tells a complicated love story that tackles the challenge of long-term, long-distance separation in early 20th-century Germany.

 As time passes Friedrich falls passionately in love with Lotte but does not dare reveal his feelings.
 A romantic intrigue develops in this stifling bourgeois home, all looks and silences, without a single word or gesture of love.

 French director Patrice Leconte adapted the story and for the first time makes a movie in English.
-A Promise is a classic romance enriched by modern camera movements – Leconte himself is the camera operator, one of very few directors to do so.
+A Promise is a classic romance enriched by modern camera movements – Leconte is the camera operator himself, one of very few directors to take on this role.
 With his oblique approach to direction, he gives a contemporary interpretation to very classic characters.

-Even though the script tends to be dull at times, and uneventful, the strong acting and direction make it worth watching till the end.
+Even though the script is dull and uneventful at times, the strong acting and direction make the film worth watching till the end.